smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 1. skip
    We will simply skip serializing/de-serializing.
 However, we may need to implement custom serialization/de-serialization logic if a value is not wrapped with `Option`.
 2. custom serialization/de-serialization logic
-   We can implement tailored serialization/de-serialization logic, just like in
+   We can implement tailored serialization/de-serialization logic.

+Either way, we will mention this on the generated docs to avoid suprising users.

 e.g.
 ```rust